Can dogs suffer from depression? How to cheer up your pup

 Keeping your pup on a routine, like regular mealtimes, can help to keep them happy and healthy.

-However if you are ever worried about your dog’s change in behaviour, you should talk to your vet.
+But if yo're ever worried about your dog’s change in behaviour, you should talk to your vet.
 They can rule out illness or pain and suggest treatment to help your pup, which can include medication, if necessary.

 Other times your dog might seem down